jameslawler/notes/docs/portuguese-language/verbs/tornar.md

 ## Writing Prompts

-1. Descreva como você se tornou quem você é hoje.
+1. Descreva como se tornou quem você é hoje.
 Describe how you became who you are today.
-2. Quem você gostaria de ser à medida que envelhece?
+2. Quem gostaria de ser à medida que envelhece?
 Who would you like to become as you grow older?
-3. Como você se torna milionário?
+3. Como se pode tornar milionário?
 How do you become a millionaire?